Damilareadesina/Pizza-Runner/README.md

 on customer_orders.order_id = runner_orders.order_id;
 <img src="https://user-images.githubusercontent.cm/126564128/230754211-675ceba1-c056-4d02-bc27-cdda8d18037a.JPG"/>
  <p align="center">
- The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.
+ 2)The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.

 DROP TABLE IF EXISTS ratings;

 CREATE TABLE ratings ( order_id integer, rating integer);
 INSERT INTO ratings
 ( order_id, rating)